Cruising the Mediterranean: The Vacation of a Lifetime

-This sample itinerary is for 8 nights in the Mediterranean with Regent Seven Seas Cruises and includes Barcelona, Valencia, Palma de Mallorca, Sète, Provence, Monte Carlo, Portofino, Florence and Rome.
+Enjoy 8 nights in the Mediterranean with Regent Seven Seas Cruises.
+Including Barcelona, Valencia, Palma de Mallorca, Sète, Provence, Monte Carlo, Portofino, Florence, and Rome.

 Book with Montecito Village Travel and receive a FREE 3-Category Suite Upgrade, from the Deluxe Veranda Suite to the Concierge Suite and exclusive Concierge-Level amenities such as a FREE 1-Night Pre-Cruise Hotel Package.